 Mental Health Resources

 Everyone needs support at different times of their lives.
 Sometimes it’s a traumatic event, mounting bills, job loss, college classes, or the overall stress from life that may make it difficult to cope.
-While navigating life challenges and unexpected transitions, you may need assistance developing the tools and skills while discovering your own capacity for growth.
+While navigating life challenges, remember that help is available.

-Chesapeake College has joined forces with For All Seasons Inc. to offer support and therapy for our students via telehealth or in person on the Wye Mills campus.
+Chesapeake College has joined forces with For All Seasons Inc. to offer support and therapy for our students (on any 'Peake campus) via telehealth or in-person on the Wye Mills campus.

-A licensed therapist can assist you with a variety of issues, including but not limited to: depression, anxiety, trauma, substance use, grief, peer relationship challenges, ADHD, bipolar disorder, and low self-esteem.
+A licensed therapist can assist you with a variety of issues, including but not limited to: depression, anxiety, trauma, substance use, grief, peer relationship challenges, major life transitions, ADHD, bipolar disorder, and low self-esteem.
 For All Seasons accepts all insurances and offers special programs for students who have a financial need.

 Remember, you are not alone.
 We are here to help.

-For All Seasons (Mental Health Service Provider) has office hours on the Wye Mills Campus.
+For All Seasons (Mental Health Service Provider) is offering therapy appointments in-person on the Wye Mills campus or through telehealth – available to any Chesapeake College student.

-For more information or to schedule an appointment, please contact For All Seasons at 410-822-1018 to schedule and request “services on the Chesapeake College Campus”.
+For more instructions on how to begin your services, visit bit.ly/ForAllSeasonsPeakeServices.
+Or for information, contact For All Seasons at 410-822-1018 and request “services on the Chesapeake College Campus.”

 If you need immediate assistance for a mental health or a sexual assault crisis, contact For All Season’s 24-hour confidential hotline, and indicate that you are a "Chesapeake College Student."